Images courtesy of FreeDigitalPhotos.net

 Wash your eyes every six hours and pat dry with a towel, this relives the eyes from stress.

-Use light colored backgrounds whenever possible.
+Use light coloured backgrounds whenever possible.
 They make less stress on your eyes.

 Try to use LCD/LED monitors whenever possible, keep your screen brightness to lowest possible value.